Reflection Riding Fall Native Plant Sale

-Chattanooga Arboretum and Nature Center at Reflection Riding is hosting its 26th annual Native Plant Sale and Open House April 5th, 6th and 7th, 2013.
+The Chattanooga Arboretum and Nature Center at Reflection Riding is hosting its 26th annual Native Plant Sale and Open House Sept.
+20, 21 and 22, 2013.
 The sale will feature native plants that volunteers have propagated in the nursery on site for a variety of garden conditions.
 Native plants are a good choice for introducing into the home landscape for a number of reasons: they are beautiful, they are sustainable, and they contribute to habitat conservation by creating biodiversity and an environment favorable to wildlife.

 “We are anxious to share with our community the beauty, serenity and adventure to be found all on one site, right here, just minutes from downtown Chattanooga.”
 Dr. Paola Craddock, Greenhouse Manager said.
 “And we hope many people will take advantage of the free admission all weekend.”